DETAILED ACTION

 The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the applicant regards as his invention.

-Claims 3 and 8 are rejected under 35 U.S.C.
+Claims 3 is rejected under 35 U.S.C.
 112(b) or 35 U.S.C.
 112 (pre-AIA ), second paragraph, as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor (or for applications subject to pre-AIA 35 U.S.C.
 112, the applicant), regards as the invention.

-Claim 3 recites the limitation “a distance between the circumferential surfaces” in lines 2-3 of the claim.
-There is insufficient antecedent basis for this limitation in the claim.
-Claims 1 and 2, from which claim 3 depends, refer only to a single circumferential surface.
+Claim 3 recites the limitation “a distance between the circumferential surface” in lines 2-3 of the claim.
+It is unclear how a distance can be measured between a single surface, rendering the claim indefinite.
 For the purposes of examination with regard to the prior art, this limitation will be treated as if referring to a perimeter of the circumferential surface taken parallel to the first surface and second surface.

 Claim Rejections - 35 USC § 102